DICE-UNC/jargon/README.md

 Breaking out checksum utilities to its own service object (DataObjectChecksumUtilitiesAO) and beginning to add richer hooks for various checksum management scenarios.
 This was originally done to have simpler hooks for CyberDuck.
 Eventually checksum code in various places will be deprecated and will point to these consolidated services.

+### jargon-conveyor migration to idrop #120

+Took jargon-conveyor out of this project to clarify roles.
+Conveyor is tied to iDrop, and we are making jargon core libs focused on iRODS interactions and protocols.
+This also helps with the move to integrate jargon testing into CI at the consortium